Alex Shnaider: Midland Group

 In 1994, Shnaider co-founded Midland Group—originally a steel trader—with former business partner Eduard Shifrin.
 The company operated in Ukraine before government-owned steel factories were privatized.
 It was initially acting as sales agent and factor for some state owned companies.
 In 1999, Midland Resources began buying shares in the Zaporizhstal steel mill.
 By 2001, Shnaider's consortium had bought 93 percent of the mill for $70 million.
+In 2004, Shnaider stated that the main activities of the Midland Group were steel manufacturing, construction, shipping, and agriculture.

 According to the Panama Papers, in 2010, Shnaider sold at least half of Midland's ownership in Zaporizhstal to buyers financed by Russian state-owned Vnesheconombank, who were then themselves acquired by the development bank.

 Sports investments

-Shnaider bought Jordan Grand Prix from Eddie Jordan in February 2005 for approximately US$50 million, and renamed it Midland F1 Racing for the 2006 Formula One season.
-On 9 September 2006, the team was sold to Spyker Cars.
+In February 2005, Shnaider bought Formula One team Jordan Grand Prix from Eddie Jordan for approximately US$50 million, and renamed it Midland F1 Racing for the 2006 Formula One season.
+On 9 September 2006, the team was sold to Spyker Cars for US$107 million.

 In December 2007, Shnaider bought Israeli soccer team Maccabi Tel Aviv for an estimated 12 million euros.
 On 4 August 2009, Shnaider sold the club to Canadian property developer Mitchell Goldhar, after investing $20 million in the club.
 Goldhar took on Shnaider's 80 per cent stake in the club by agreeing to take on its financial commitments; he also paid $750,000 to the Maccabi Tel Aviv sports foundation for its 20 percent stake.